Veriff/veriff-sample-ios/README.md

 The verification result is sent to the Vendor server in the background. ( See https://developers.veriff.me/#webhooks_decision_post ).
 Veriff SDK sends callbacks to vendor mobile application via `VeriffDelegate`.

-### 2.1 Add camera usage description to application Info.plist
+### 2.1 Add usage descriptions to application Info.plist

+>  Not adding these usage descriptions causes system to kill application when it requests the permissions when needed.

+#### 2.1.1 Camera Usage Description

 Veriff SDK is using camera for capturing photos during identification flow.
 Application is responsible to describe the reason why camera is used.
-If Info.plist of application doesn't yet contain `NSCameraUsageDescription` it needs to be added.
-Value for this key is type of `String` containing reason why app is using camera.
-Not adding this entry causes system to kill application when it requests permission for camera.
+You must add `NSCameraUsageDescription` to the info.plist of application with the explanation of usage.

+#### 2.1.2 Microphone Usage Description

+Veriff SDK is using microphone for capturing video sound during the identification flow.
+Application is responsible to describe the reason why the microphone is used.
+You must add `NSMicrophoneUsageDescription` to the info.plist of application with the explanation of usage.

 ### 2.2 Import Veriff in your code: